 Day 2: Giant’s Causeway to Galway

-We were still tired when we dragged ourselves out of bed to go see Giant’s Causeway.
+We were still tired when we dragged ourselves out of bed to go see Giant’s Causeway on day 2 of our Ireland road trip.
 But, our anticipation woke us up as we drove the 20ish minutes to the parking lot.
 Turns out, if you get to Giant’s Causeway shortly after sunrise, you’ll have it almost all to yourself while also getting to skip the fees.
 Deal!

 This area is amazingly stunning, especially with no tour buses or shuttles to ruin it.
-We were so excited, our zombified bodies somehow even mustered up enough energy to jog portions of the short walk.
+We were so excited, our zombified bodies somehow even mustered up enough energy to jog portions of the short walk in the light rain.

 Once down next to these strange volcanic rock formations steeped in folklore, we spent about an hour just taking it all in.
 The cool breeze brushed by us and we watched as the waves crashed along the stepping stones, slowly turning more of them from brown to black.

 There’s just something so special about standing in a place you’ve dreamed of visiting for years.
 It makes you proud and humble and kind of sad all at once.
 On our walk back to the car, we held hands and laughed about how insane it was to be there.

 Wild Atlantic Way